Coalition for a Secure Driver's License

 The Coalition for a Secure Driver's License (CSDL) is a 501(c)(3) nonpartisan, not-for-profit, crime prevention educational charity.
 It is funded by individual donor contributions and foundation grants.

-Mission

-According to its website, the Coalition for a Secure Driver's License is committed to higher standards for both government and private entities that issue identity credentials, especially state agencies that issue driver's licenses and ID cards.
+The Coalition for a Secure Driver's License, according to its website, is committed to higher standards for both government and private entities that issue identity credentials, especially state agencies that issue driver's licenses and ID cards.
 The organization undertakes research projects addressing best practices for departments of motor vehicles (DMV), compliance with federal laws and regulations, identity fraud prevention and related identity management topics.
 CSDL provides research results and educational programs to the public and to state and federal officials.
 It is a member of the Document Security Alliance and of the American National Standards Institute.

 Goals and activities

 CSDL was formed in November 2001, following the 9/11 investigation which revealed that the terrorists had fraudulently obtained over 30 valid IDs and driver's licenses.
 The 9/11 Commission recommended that "the federal government should set standards for the issuance of ... sources of identification, such as driver's licenses."
 Based on these findings Henry Buhl and Alan Weeden founded the CSDL as an organization to promote ID card security.
 One of the main goals of the Coalition for a Secure Driver's License was to create national standards based on best practices for driver's license and ID card issuance that states must meet.

 The group opposed Governor Spitzer's effort to allow the state of New York to license immigrants regardless of their legal status because that effort would reduce the credibility of documentation required to obtain a license.